-Students at New College of the Humanities are richly provided with library facilities, including the Registry Collection, Senate House Library (SHL), and the British Library.
+Students at New College of the Humanities are richly provided with library facilities, including Northeastern University’s digital library and resources, the NCH Collection in Devon House, Senate House Library (SHL), and the British Library.

 Senate House Library

-Just three minutes’ walk from The Registry, Senate House Library (SHL) is the main academic library used by New College of the Humanities students.
+Senate House Library (SHL) is one of the libraries used by New College of the Humanities students.